 Higher Customer Satisfaction

 Quality management systems reduce the cost of non-conforming products, enhancing customer satisfaction.
 This is true for suppliers of raw materials and other entities in the supply chain, and it can lead to better customer experiences.
 Given that medical devices have such an impact on people’s lives, there is little room for error or customer returns.
-For example, statistical process control can help remove special cause variation from machining process, to create a product that rarely deviates from design thresholds.
+For example, statistical process control can help remove special cause variation from the machining process, to create a product that rarely deviates from design thresholds.
 This can enhance the quality of people’s lives over the long run because medical devices can withstand environmental strains and deliver on their intended purpose.

 Meeting ISO requirements enable companies in the medical device industry to better market their products and services.
 When they become certified, they have met an objective standard of excellence that enhances their competitive advantage in the marketplace.
-While creating an organization that meets quality management system standards is not a simple process, it is well-worth the effort and investment of time and energy.
+While creating an organization that meets quality management system standards is not a simple process, it is well worth the effort and investment of time and energy.
 This is because quality is the driving force behind business success and failure.

 To remain competitive in the global economy, medical devices must meet exceptional quality and service standards.
 ISO certification communicates a message to all potential business partners that certified companies are world-class businesses capable of delivering value and long-lasting support, in the fiercely competitive and ever-expanding world of medical device providers.

 The prestige and enhanced efficiency associated ISO:13485 are enough to justify being certified.
 What’s more, the quality of medical devices, along with the profitability of operations and the morale of your employees, will hit new levels of excellence.
-Process excellence is the key for better business outcomes.
+Process excellence is the key to better business outcomes.